 If you or your child has sustained an injury after being invited onto someone else’s property for business or pleasure, you might be entitled to compensation directly related to your injury.
 Texas has a two-year statute of limitations on personal injury cases, including premises liability cases, so you should contact a licensed attorney as soon as possible following your accident.
-Call one of the experienced attorneys at the Law Offices of George Salinas, located in San Antonio, Texas, at (210) 225-0909 to discuss the details of your case.
+Call one of the experienced San Antonio premises liability lawyers at the Law Offices of George Salinas, located in San Antonio, Texas, at (210) 225-0909 to discuss the details of your case.

 Our Past Results in Premises Liability Cases

 At the Law Offices of George Salinas, our legal team has recovered millions of dollars in compensation for clients who we have represented in previous personal injury cases, including those that involve premises liability issues.
 While there is no way to guarantee a favorable result in any particular case, the attorneys at the Law Offices of George Salinas will advocate for you and fight to attain the best possible outcome given your individual situation.